Rebreda/autotracko/README.md

     This pulls down the latest tracker list from github.

 5.  **Prepare Domains JSON:** Create a JSON file (e.g., `domains.json` in the project root) containing an array of objects, where each object represents a website to scan.
+You can `cp example.domains.json domains.json` to get started quickly.

     _Example `domains.json`:_